DataseekCN/ipfs-vscode-extension/README.md

-# ipfs-vscode-extension README
+# ipfs-vscode-extension

-This is the README for your extension "ipfs-vscode-extension".
-After writing up a brief description, we recommend including the following sections.
+IPFS client as a vscode plugin.

 ## Features